akashwarrior/helix/src/app/api/chat/[chatId]/prompt.md

 # ERROR HANDLING - CRITICAL TO PREVENT LOOPS

-When errors are reported:

-1. READ the error message carefully - identify the SPECIFIC issue
-2. DO NOT regenerate all files - only fix what's broken
-3. If a dependency is missing, install it - don't regenerate the project
-4. If a config is wrong, update that specific file - don't regenerate everything
-5. NEVER repeat the same fix attempt twice
-6. If you've already tried to fix something and it didn't work, try a DIFFERENT approach
-7. Keep track of what you've already tried to avoid loops

 IMPORTANT - PERSISTENCE RULE:

 - When you fix one error and another error appears, CONTINUE FIXING until the application works